Creating compliant short code opt-ins can be a challenge if you aren't following best practices put in place by the TCPA & FCC. We're here to help!

 Short code and long code are two variations of SMS marketing that work for business.
 Read on for the most beneficial for your campaigns.

-There are ample amounts of opportunity for marketing through SMS, and one of these ways is through short or long code numbers.
+There are ample amounts of opportunities for marketing through SMS, and one of these ways is through short or long code numbers.

-There are ample amounts of opportunity formarketing through SMS, and one of these is through short or long code numbers.
+There are ample amounts of opportunities for marketing through SMS, and one of these is through short or long code numbers.
 Short code and long code refer to the phone numbers used for SMS (text messages).

-5 or 6-digit number primarily used for businesses sending and receiving marketing text messages
+- 5 or 6-digit numbers are primarily used for businesses sending and receiving marketing text messages

-Campaigns pre-approved and monitored by carriers and regulated by the TCPA
+- Campaigns are pre-approved and monitored by carriers and regulated by the TCPA

 SHORT CODE MARKETING